Ridgewood, Western Australia: Politics

 Ridgewood's political leanings are unclear due to its diminutive population and lack of specified polling booth.
 The nearest booth in Merriwa tends to favour the Australian Labor Party at state level, while voting Liberal Party at federal level.

 Like Merriwa, the suburb is part of the Electoral district of Butler at state level, and the Division of Pearce at federal level.

-Wildlife

-There are many birds in this suburb, namely crows, magpies and different species of parrots.